IntelliRadar: A Comprehensive Platform to Pinpoint Malicious Package Information from Cyber Intelligence: Introduction

 \section{Introduction}

 With the widespread global use of open-source software, malicious actors have discovered an effective means to disseminate malicious code through open-source platforms.
 Especially, TPL registries, such as NPM and PyPI, have become disaster areas of malicious code, in which attackers deliberately upload packages, embedded with malicious code, and induce downstream users to include them as dependencies.
 These malicious packages often carry viruses, Trojans, ransomware, etc.~\cite{npm_remote_trojans,npm_stole_pwd,pypi_malicious_trojans}, and stealthily infiltrate user systems by masquerading as regular libraries or tools.

-To deal with the threat of malicious packages, researchers from both academic and industrial have dedicated to preventing the spread of malicious packages in various ways.
-For instance, to better understand malicious packages and their mechanism, some researchers investigated the different types and taxonomy of malicious packages~\cite{guo2023empirical,zhou2024large,zhou2024oss}, as well as their attack surfaces~\cite{okafor2022sok,ladisa2023journey,ladisa2023sok}; some researchers proposed approaches and tools to effectively detect malicious packages by intercepting their characteristics~\cite{huang2024donapi,li2023malwukong,vu2023bad,zahan2024shifting}.
-Furthermore, to facilitate effective detection of security threats at the user end, software composition analysis (SCA) tools, such as Snyk~\cite{snykweb}, BlackDuck~\cite{BlackDuckweb}, OWASP Dependency Check~\cite{OWASPweb}, Dependabot~\cite{dependabotweb}, accompanied with databases that record the mapping of TPLs and corresponding hidden security threats, are proposed to identify vulnerable and malicious dependencies.
-To support this, they usually follow existing public platforms, such as GitHub Advisory~\cite{advisory_database_ref}, NVD~\cite{nvdweb}, and OSV~\cite{osv_database_ref}, to update their security databases.

-However, there is still a significant time delay of appropriate downstream user actions for malicious packages.
-As revealed by Guo et al.~\cite{guo2023empirical}, up to 72.4\% of malicious PyPi packages remain on PyPI's mirror servers after they are publicly reported.
-A stark example of this is the \textit{colorwed} package~\cite{snyk_colorwed}, where the software package continued to be downloaded over 1,000 times even after being identified as malicious, highlighting the lack of awareness about such security threats and the urgent need for improved mechanisms of information dissemination.
-Such malicious packages are even more risky as these malicious packages are also known to potential attackers during this period.
+Unlike unintentional vulnerabilities, these are deliberately created by attackers with malicious intent.